Loading...

 • Robust community and client support

-Driven by Google, BigQuery is a multi-cloud data warehouse that is responsive and scalable.
-It is a totally managed and serverless data warehouse.
-It is recognized as one of the major Apache Spark competitors.
-It observes the PaaS model supporting queries through ANSI SQL.
+Driven by Google, BigQuery is a responsive and scalable multi-cloud data warehouse managed and serverless.
+It is recognized as one of the significant Apache Spark competitors.
+It observes the PaaS model, supporting queries through ANSI SQL.

-It enables the assessment of petabytes of data and owns inbuilt machine learning abilities.
-It helps companies to implement business analytics with scalability.
-It integrates well with other Google products like Google Analytics.
+It enables the assessment of petabytes of data and has built-in machine-learning abilities.
+It helps companies implement business analytics with scalability and integrates well with other Google products, such as Google Analytics.

 • Cost-effective with geospatial analysis